Assistant who inspired Devil Wears Prada divides internet in office wear debate

 “Her granddaddy carved up my land, stole my home, exiled my family in a refugee camp so that she could wear a Dolce and Gabbana chiffon skirt while typing on Hotmail in her cubicle,” wrote one person.
 “This is what colonialism and capitalism are all about baby!”

 Others hit out at the agreement “which imposed artificial borders in the Middle East”, particularly at a time of intense upheaval and war in the region.
-The agreement was also the precursor to the Balfour Declaration of 1948, which bestowed the region of historic Palestine for the creation of Israel, which has since been accused of human rights abuses, apartheid and genocide, which Israel denies.
+The agreement was also the precursor to the Balfour Declaration of 1917, which bestowed the region of historic Palestine for the creation of Israel in 1948, which has since been accused of human rights abuses, apartheid and genocide, which Israel denies.

 Join our commenting forum